bubbleboy14/cantools/README.md

     - tapCb (default: set input to data.label): trigger on option tap
     - guessCb (default: this.guesser): trigger when it's time to guess
     - input (required): the input node to which to attach the autocomplete guesser

-You might notice that no 'guesser' function is defined on this class.
+    - data (default: []): array of label-containing objects used by default guesser

-This means that you must either pass in a 'guessCb' function to the constructor or subclass Guesser, adding this function to the class (as 'guesser').
+To specify custom guessing behavior, either pass in a 'guessCb' function to the constructor or subclass Guesser, adding this function to the class (as 'guesser').

 ### CT.autocomplete.DBGuesser
 DBGuesser subclasses Guesser, and defines a 'guesser'